Calzatron/Engg4901/README.md

 The 'object filename' is called object.txt, which is found in the release folder, if 'object filename' is not there it will be automatically generated on start-up, which takes ~10 seconds to get all the information from VREP.

 _______________________________________________________________________________
-Joystick for IK is the only functionality so far, although awsd commands are to come.
+Can determine whether a joystick is connected and to use that, or aswd commands, on start-up.
-Keyboard commands are accepted for FK, in the form: jointNumber Angle\n Where jointNumber correspondes to joint 1 (base) to 6 (tip).
+Keyboard commands are accepted for FK, in the form: jointNumber Angle\n, and 'w\n' for forwards in ik.
+Where jointNumber correspondes to joint 1 (base) to 6 (tip).

+Bugs: deleting objects from a scene will decrease the object count but not modify the objects handles, so if there's 100 objects, some may have handles >100.
+Thus loading in the handles is required for modified scenes, where loading from a file fails due to accessing elements > object count.